Beauty Cleanse Cheat Sheet

 Synthetic Fragrance /Phthalates

 Phthalates are plasticizing chemicals.
-Some appear on product ingredient labels, but many may remain undisclosed, hiding under the term “fragrance.”
+Some appear on product ingredient labels, but many may remain undisclosed, hiding under the term “fragrance/Parfum.”

 There are several types of synthetic musks used as fragrance ingredients.
-Two types, Nitromusks and Polycyclic Musks, have health and environmental concerns ranging from suspected endocrine disruption to widespread environmental persistence, so we prohibit them.
-Up to 95 % of chemicals used in perfume can also be derived from petroleum.
+Two types, Nitromusks and Polycyclic Musks, have health and environmental concerns ranging from suspected endocrine disruption to widespread environmental persistence, so we prohibit them out of caution.
+Moreover, up to 95 % of chemicals used in perfume can also be derived from petroleum.

 Since some phthalates have been linked to hormone disruption, we avoid using synthetic/artificial fragrances altogether.
 Instead on rare occasions, we only use gentle natural essential oils in very low quantities for 2 key reasons.